Good cinema gets acknowledged: Bhansali as 'Gangubai...' wins 5 National Film Awards | Entertainment

 Good cinema gets acknowledged and a pat on the back from a respectful jury always brings joy, filmmaker Sanjay Leela Bhansali said on Thursday after his lavishly-mounted period biopic ''Gangubai Kathiawadi'' won five National Film Awards, including best actress honour for Alia Bhatt.

-Bhansali won two awards -- for best screenplay writer (adapted) along with Utkarshini Vashishtha and best editing for the film.
+Bhansali won two awards -- for best screenplay writer (adapted) along with Utkarshini Vashishtha and best editing.
 The film's other awards were for best dialogue writer for Vashishtha and Prakash Kapadia and best make-up artist for Preetisheel Singh D'souza.

-''I'm happy for everybody who has won, my film and other films, and everybody, who has won.
+''I'm happy for everybody who has won, my film and other films.
 Good cinema gets acknowledged and a pat on the back from the government, and nationally and from a respectful jury, it always brings you joy,'' Bhansali told PTI.

 ''Gangubai Kathiawadi'', which had its world premiere at the 72nd Berlin International Film Festival, was adapted from a chapter in Hussain Zaidi's book "Mafia Queens of Mumbai".

-The magnum opus featured Bhatt in the title role of Gangubai, one of the most powerful, loved and respected madams from Kamathipura during the 1960s.
+The magnum opus featured Bhatt in the title role of Gangubai, one of the most powerful, loved and respected courtesan from Kamathipura during the 1960s.

+Bhansali said he is glad that Bhatt won her maiden National Film Award for a film that he directed.

+''I just spoke to her and told her, 'Here was a girl, who said, 'Sir do you see me in this role, I don't know, I'm very nervous.'
+Now, she is walking away with the National Award and I said to her, 'Thank God, your first National Award is with me'.

 At the National Film Awards, R Madhavan's ''Rocketry: The Nambi Effect'' won the best feature film honour and Telugu superstar Allu Arjun won the best actor for ''Pushpa''.